 |Luckily, they didn't involve any of this.|

-So, let's dive right in!
+So, let's dive right in.
 Dating definitely isn't a new topic to this blog.
 Aside from part one of this post, I've blogged about dating many times before, including discussing where you can meet a potential partner, covering online dating (and it's pros and cons), offering some fun date ideas (one of my very first posts), but also about how I think people are afraid of intimacy (and use "redefining" dating or courtship or being "progressive" and "modern" as a cop-out to avoid getting close to someone).
 Dating is also not a foreign concept to most people--at least those who have the luxury of dating.
 However, as part one of this post demonstrated, dating and the entire courtship process are becoming more complicated and convoluted.
 Does anyone even know anymore what dating is supposed to be??
 And if so, what's the appropriate culture context to apply?
 Should you be sensitive to your own social norms, values, and expectations?
 Or try to adopt new ones, perhaps from a different culture?
 These are questions many of us face, not to mention the more obvious ones such as "what exactly IS a date these days?"
 Before I get into this, let's examine dating as a process.
+First, let Louis C.K. prime the discussions with his funny but thought-provoking comments on dating:

 |"Social Sense" meaning "Fill-in the-Blanks."|